awslabs/benchmark-ai/docs/anubis-setup.md

 * A Unix-like machine

-(This is an executable script so don't forget to chmod it appropriately.
+(This is an executable script so don't forget to make sure it is _chmod'ed_ it appropriately - it should already be.
 We recommend putting this program in your $PATH)

 ```shell
 %> chmod 755 anubis-setup